Ostrzeszów

-Attractions in the town include the surrounding forests, an attractive town square, and the Norwegian POW Museum.
+Founded in the Middle Ages, Ostrzeszów is a former Polish royal town that owed its prosperity to crafts and trade.
+It became more internationally known for being the site of German-operated prisoner-of-war camps for Allied soldiers and officers of various nationalities, chiefly Polish, French, British and Norwegian, during the German occupation of Poland in World War II.
 One of Ostrzeszów's honorary citizens is Krzysztof Wielicki, who climbed all of the world's mountains of over 8000 m in height.
 Also, a popular guitarist, Adam Fulara was born in Ostrzeszów.

 History

 The settlement of Ostrzeszów predates the advent of Christianity in Poland in 966.
 In antiquity, the Amber Road ran through the area.
 Ostrzeszów acquired town privileges sometime between 1261 and 1283, when it first appears in historical records.
 In the 14th century, Polish King Casimir III the Great erected a castle, defensive town walls and the Gothic church of the Assumption of Mary.
 The town's coat of arms was probably granted by Casimir's successor Louis the Hungarian.
 It contains the head of the crowned white eagle from the coat of arms of Poland.
-Ostrzeszów was a Polish royal town and county seat within the Sieradz Voivodeship in the Greater Poland Province of the Polish Crown.
+Ostrzeszów was a Polish royal town and county seat within the Sieradz Voivodeship in the Greater Poland Province.
 During the 16th to 18th centuries it was the seat of district courts.
 Ostrzeszów prospered in the early modern era, multiple craft guilds were founded and trade flourished until the Swedes destroyed the castle and the town in 1656 during the Swedish invasion of Poland (Deluge).
 The town declined as a result.

 It was annexed by Prussia in the Second Partition of Poland in 1793.
 In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw, in 1815 it was reannexed by Prussia, and from 1871 to 1918 it was part of Germany, however, in the early 20th century its population was still predominantly Polish.
 Under Prussian and German rule, the eagle in the coat of arms was changed to the black eagle from the coat of arms of Prussia.
-In 1914, a Polish scout troop was established in the town.
-After World War I, in November 1918, Poland regained independence and the Greater Poland Uprising broke out, which goal was to reintegrate the town and region with the reborn Polish state.
-Local Poles made secret preparations for the uprising in November and December 1918.
-Polish insurgents liberated the town on January 1, 1919, and a local insurgent unit marched out of the town on January 7 to fight in other areas.
-In interwar Poland, the town's historic Polish coat of arms was restored.
+In the mid-19th century, four annual fairs were held in the town and the local populace was mainly employed in tanning.